X Close Icon

 • Procurement and outsourcing – how we manage suppliers and our supply chain

-• Conduct – our approach to ensuring we maintain good conduct in our business
+• Conduct risk – our approach to ensuring we maintain good conduct in our business

-• Recruitment –the process for attracting and selecting employees to ensure a fair and consistent approach is taken
+• Recruitment –our process for attracting and selecting employees to ensure a fair and consistent approach

-• Health, safety and wellbeing – our approach provides rounded support for colleague wellbeing with attention to individual needs
+• Health, safety and wellbeing – providing rounded support for colleague wellbeing with attention to individual needs

 • Diversity, equality and inclusion – our approach to ensuring diversity, equality and inclusion are considered in everything we do

-• Fair treatment at work – we pay attention to day-to-day work, guard against harassment, bullying and allow for colleagues to raise grievances relating to unfair treatment at work
+• Fair treatment at work – we promote a positive culture, guard against harassment and bullying and enable colleagues to raise grievances relating to unfair treatment at work

 Our people

-We regularly seek feedback from colleagues.
-This includes an annual colleague engagement survey, which is conducted anonymously.
-We also hold colleague focus groups.
-We are committed to acting upon the feedback received and continuously assessing our progress.
-This ongoing dialogue gives colleagues a strong voice in the organisation and provides an opportunity to reinforce our values and expected conduct.
+We regularly seek feedback from colleagues and are committed to acting upon the feedback received and continuously assessing our progress.
+This dialogue gives colleagues a strong voice and provides an opportunity to reinforce our values and expected conduct.

-In cases where further investigation is necessary, our grievance policy offers individuals the opportunity to raise concerns in a structured manner.
-This process underscores our dedication to maintaining a transparent and accountable workplace.
-We also operate a whistleblowing policy.
+Our grievance policy offers individuals the opportunity to raise concerns in a structured manner, underscoring our dedication to maintaining a transparent and accountable workplace.
+We also operate a whistleblowing policy with Board ownership.

-All colleagues undertake training on modern human slavery to raise understanding, ensure we meet our corporate responsibility, and to help colleagues identify issues and take action.
+All colleagues undertake training on modern human slavery to promote understanding and ensure we can identify issues and take action.

 Supply chain

-We seek to treat our suppliers fairly and endeavour to work with suppliers who share our values.
+We seek to treat our suppliers and contractors fairly and endeavour to work with those who share our values.
+We have a supply chain compliance programme in

-We have a dedicated procurement team which ensures that appropriate due diligence is carried out on potential third-party suppliers in respect of their adherence to/recognition of modern slavery.
-All our new suppliers are assessed on their understanding, processes and approach regarding modern human slavery risks.
+We have a dedicated procurement team which ensures that appropriate due diligence is carried out on potential suppliers in respect of modern slavery, including their understanding, processes and approach to associated risks.
 They are also required to provide certain contractual commitments to mitigate modern slavery risks.

 As an investor